 As the name implies, hybrid vehicles use both a gasoline engine and an electric motor.
 The motor in conventional hybrids cannot be plugged into an electrical source to be recharged.
-Instead, the motor’s battery gets its power by capturing energy when the vehicle breaks.
+Instead, the motor’s battery gets its power from the gasoline engine as well as by capturing energy when the vehicle brakes.
 This process, which converts kinetic energy into electricity, is known as regenerative braking.
 The motor works with the engine to reduce gas consumption or even allows the engine to turn off.

 Conventional hybrids offer a significant step up in fuel efficiency compared to traditional cars.
 The 2021 gas-powered Toyota Corolla gets an estimated MPG of 31 city/40 highway, while the hybrid version starts at $23,500 but has an MPG of 53/52.

 Plug-in hybrid electric vehicles are also powered by both a gas engine and electric motor.
 What differentiates them from conventional hybrids is the way in which the battery is charged.
-Instead of using regenerative braking, PHEV batteries are plugged into an electrical outlet.
+Ins addition to using regenerative braking, PHEV batteries are charged by plugging in an electrical outlet.